SkidbopDev/SkidbopDev/README.md

 [![Skidbop]](https://github.com/SkidbopDev)

-## I'm a Software Developer!!
+## I'm a Fivem Developer!!

 - 👨‍💻 I'm currently working on: IDEK
-- 🥅 2021/2022 Goals: I wan't to learn more about Lua.
+- 🥅 2023/2024 Goals: I wan't to get more bitches
-- 👴 I'm currently 16 years old
+- 👴 I'm currently 17 years old
 - ⚡ Fun fact: I ❤️ to learn new things, and meet new people!